xsdk-project/xsdk-examples/mfem/ginkgo/README.md

 The example also uses an MFEMOperatorWrapper to wrap a basic MFEM preconditioner for Ginkgo's use.

-Currently, MFEM's CUDA backend can also be used, except for the full assembly + preconditioning combination.

 This example is built to run in serial, so launch it with your desired options:
 ```
 ./mfem-gko --no-partial-assembly